 When someone visits the doctor, they typically assume that any treatment the doctor recommends has been thoroughly tested to ensure that it is safe and effective for human patients.
 Sadly, this isn’t the case when it comes to hernia mesh.

 A hernia is a medical condition where an organ protrudes through a muscular wall that is supposed to contain it.
 Typically, a hernia requires surgery to push the organ back behind the muscle wall.
-Then, the mesh is used to reinforce the muscular wall to prevent the hernia from coming back.
+Then, the mesh is used to reinforce the muscular wall to prevent the hernia from returning.

-Recently, an article was published in the United Kingdom showing that too many types of hernia mesh are being used in patients visiting doctors and surgeons for hernia repairs.
+Recently, an article was published in the United Kingdom showing that too many types of hernia mesh are used in patients visiting doctors and surgeons for hernia repairs.
 While some of these mesh types are effective, few of the more than 100 types of surgical mesh have been clinically tested and shown to be effective.